marcellorvalle/LambdaContainer/README.md

 public class FooScenario extends Scenario {
     @Override
     protected void setResolutions() {
+        // resolution to FOO, Bar and Quz ommited for brevity

         resolve(ToBeInjected.class).with( () -> {
             ToBeInjected tbi = new ToBeInjected();
             injectInto(tbi); //foo, bar and quz are injected here